johannbuere/albay-osm-extract/README.md

 - `Albay.poly` — Polygon file defining the administrative boundary of Albay.
 - `albay.osm.pbf` — OSM extract (PBF format) clipped to the Albay boundary.
-- `scripts/extract_albay.sh` — Shell script to regenerate the extract from the full Philippines dataset.

 ---